httpout/httpout.github.io/routing.md

 title: File-based routing
 ---

-Rather than mapping URLs to functions like a typical synchronous framework routing, httpout uses file-based routing.
+Rather than mapping URLs to functions like a typical framework routing, httpout uses file-based routing.
 This concept is familiar to those of you who have used PHP or [CGI scripts](https://en.wikipedia.org/wiki/Common_Gateway_Interface).